Lush grass glowing under the sun sets the scene for summer.

 In the dog days of summer, it can feel impossible to avoid those brown spots!

 But there are lots of ways you can protect your turf’s green glow.
-Below learn nine tricks to keep your lawn looking fresh all summer.
+Below learn our tricks to keep your lawn looking fresh all summer.

 Tips for Keeping Lawns Green in Summer Heat